Downloads2014 non-physician guidance

 - excellent hand-eye coordination

-- confident in making a clinical decision.
+- confident in making quick and accurate clinical decisions.

 Summary of the specialty

 Training in dermatology provides time for critical appraisal, analysis and academic development, which is not always available in other specialties.
 It also provides exposure to skin diseases and their interface with adult and paediatric medicine.